Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Comparing SICR-definitions using South African mortgage data

-In isolation, the extremely low $\phi_{2sk}$-rates in \autoref{tab:AllDef_performance} imply that the resulting Stage 2 provisions under IFRS 9 would be similarly small, which is certainly unintuitive given the greater underlying delinquency of using $d=2$.
-In fact, the mean $\phi_{2sk}$-rates over $k$ respective to $s=\{1,2,3\}$ are about $\{9.5, 23.4, 52.4\}$ times smaller than the corresponding mean $\phi_{1sk}$-rates for $d=1$.
-Since the vast majority of delinquent cases $g_0(t)\geq d$ clearly coincide with $d=1$, it is therefore questionable to build bespoke SICR-models with $d=2$, particularly since the former already includes the latter cases by definition.
-Furthermore, the resulting actual SICR-rates implied by $d=2$ are significantly lower than those of $d=1$, i.e., $A_t(d=2,s,k) < A_t(d=1,s,k)$ over time $t$ and across all $(s,k)$-combinations.
-Accordingly, the default rates of the 2008-GFC exceed these $A_t(2,s,k)$-rates considerably, which contradicts IFRS 9 in providing timeously for credit losses.
-Moreover, these $A_t(2,s,k)$-rates are not as dynamic as their $A_t(1,s,k)$-counterparts in responding to macroeconomic crises, as partially measured by $\sigma_{dsk}$ in \autoref{tab:AllDef_performance}.
-Given these results, we recommend against using $d=2$ and therefore support using the backstop, as implicitly included within our SICR-framework when using $d=1$.
+From \S5.5.11 and \S B5.5.20 of IFRS 9, a SICR-outcome is said to occur once the arrears has reached \textit{30 days past due}, i.e., $g_0(t)\geq d$ where $d=1$.
+However, this presumption (or `backstop') can be rebutted if there is evidence against the supposed deterioration of credit quality, despite the delinquency accruing to $g_0(t)=2$.
+We therefore fixed $d=2$ within our SICR-framework, thereby resulting in the remaining twelve SICR-definitions and associated SICR-models, i.e., classes 2a-c in \autoref{tab:SICR_Defs} (darker shades).
+Reassuringly, \autoref{tab:AllDef_performance} shows that the high-level trends remain largely intact (albeit greatly muted) for most of the performance measures across $k$ and $s$ for $d=2$, at least compared to the results from \crefrange{sec:outcomePeriods}{sec:stickiness} for $d=1$.
+Under IFRS 9, the extremely low $\phi_{2sk}$-rates imply that the resulting Stage 2 provisions would be similarly small, which is unintuitive given the greater underlying delinquency associated with $d=2$.
+It is also questionable to build bespoke SICR-models with the `narrower' $d=2$ class when it is already contained within the `broader' $d=1$ class by definition.
+Furthermore, the actual SICR-rates $A_t$ resulting from $d=2$ are significantly lower than those from $d=1$, i.e., $A_t(d=2,s,k) < A_t(d=1,s,k)$ over time $t$ and across all $(s,k)$-combinations.
+These rates are even lower than the default rates prevailing during the 2008-GFC, which contradicts IFRS 9 in providing \textit{timeously} for credit losses.
+Moreover, and given $\sigma_{dsk}$, these $A_t(2,s,k)$-rates are not as dynamic as their $A_t(1,s,k)$-counterparts in responding to macroeconomic crises.
+Given these results, we recommend against using $d=2$ and therefore support using the backstop, as implicitly included within our SICR-framework when setting $d=1$.